Randomized Gaussian Process Upper Confidence Bound with Tighter Bayesian Regret Bounds: Regret Analysis

 \section{Regret Analysis}

 First, we show the Bayesian regret analysis for a general RGP-UCB, which is not restricted to the two-parameter exponential distribution.
-Next, we show the tight Bayesian regret bounds for IRGP-UCB.
+Next, we show the tighter Bayesian regret bounds for IRGP-UCB.